chalkenic/2022-LTP-moove-onboarding-project/README.md

 Our platform provides the following features:

 - Prospective tenants can submit an application to be able to rent on the moove platform
+- Tenants can upload supporting evidence (PDFs, Images) to support their application
+- Tenants can upload a video for identity verification purposes
 - moove staff can screen and approve/reject applicants
 - Landlords can signup and add their properties to the platform
+- Tenants can request to view a property
 - Landlords can generate custom tenancy agreements
 - Tenants can sign tenancy agreements